fernandezfran/galpynostatic/docs/source/tutorials/index.rst

 Tutorials
 =========

-In this section we have differnet tutorials to learn how to use **galpynostatic** package.
+In this section we have different tutorials to learn how to use **galpynostatic** package.

 .. toctree::